-- 23. The GIPA Act does not provide a set formula for weighing individual public interest considerations or assessing their comparative weight.
-Whatever approach is taken, these questions must be characterised as questions of fact and degree to which different answers may be given without being wrong, provided that the decision-maker acts in good faith and makes a decision available under the GIPA Act. - 24.
+- 28. The GIPA Act does not provide a set formula for weighting individual public interest considerations or assessing their comparative weight.
+Whatever approach is taken, these questions must be characterised as questions of fact and degree to which different answers may be given without being wrong, provided that the decision-maker acts in good faith and makes a decision available under the GIPA Act. - 29.
 The Agency dealt with an access application and decided not to disclose the information requested by the Applicant.
 The decision considered the public interest considerations for and against disclosure and found that the balance was weighed against disclosure.
-Based on that weighing of the public interest the Agency made a decision to not disclose the information the applicant requested.
-This is a decision available to the Agency under the GIPA Act. - 25.
-Based on the available information we are satisfied that the Agency has established that there is an overriding public interest against disclosure of the information.
+Based on that weighting of the public interest the Agency made a decision to not disclose the information the applicant requested.
+This is a decision available to the Agency under the GIPA Act. - 30.
+Based on the information provided to us in this review, we are satisfied that the decision made by the Agency was available to it to make.